Hampo/golem-crafting/README.md

-# Example
+# Golem Crafting
-An example greeter plugin
+A plugin to help with Wyrmscraig Golem Crafting.